Triangulated categories of mixed motives: General definitions and axiomatic

 \begin{ex} Let $\sch$ be the category of noetherian schemes of finite dimension.

 For such a scheme $S$, recall $\Hpt(S)$ is the pointed homotopy category of Morel and Voevodsky; \textit{cf.} examples \ref{ex:H_weak_P-fibred}, \ref{ex:H_complete_P-fibred}, \ref{ex:H_monoidal_P-fibred}.
-Then, according to the fact recalled in these examples the $2$-functor $\Hpt$ is an $\NN$-generated premotivic category.
+Then, according to the fact recalled in these examples the $2$-functor $\Hpt$ is a geometrically generated premotivic category (recall Definition \ref{df:generating_twists}).

 For such a scheme $S$, consider the stable homotopy category $\SH(S)$ of Morel and Voevodsky (see \cite{Jar,ayoub2}).
 According to \cite{ayoub2}, it defines a triangulated premotivic category denoted by $\SH$.
 Moreover, it is compactly $(\ZZ \times \ZZ)$-generated in the sense of definition \ref{df:generating_twists} where the first factor refers to the suspension and the second one refers to the Tate twist (\emph{i.e.} as a triangulated premotivic category, it is compactly generated by the Tate twists). \end{ex}